-An incentive fee will be payable to the Investment Manager in any year, equal to 20% of the amount by which the net asset attributable to holders of redeemable units per unit at the end of the year, adjusted for contributions, distributions and redemptions during the year, exceeds the net assets attributable to holders of redeemable units per unit at the beginning of the year by more than 5%, plus any shortfall from the prior year.
+An incentive fee will be payable to the Investment Manager in any year, equal to 20% of the amount by which the net assets attributable to holders of redeemable units per unit at the end of the year, adjusted for contributions, distributions and redemptions during the year, exceeds the net assets attributable to holders of redeemable units per unit at the beginning of the year by more than 5%, plus any shortfall from the prior year.
 This fee is accrued monthly but determined annually and paid after the annual audit of the Trust's financial statements is completed.
-Incentive fee expense for the year ended December 31, 2018 amounted to \$884,580 (2017 - \$116,997), inclusive of HST.
-The incentive fee payable as at December 31, 2018 amounted to \$884,580, including HST (2017 - \$116,997).
+Incentive fee expense for the year ended December 31, 2019 amounted to nil, inclusive of HST (2018 - \$884,580).
+The incentive fee payable as at December 31, 2019 amounted to nil, including HST (2018 - \$884,580).